 Sleep is critical to physical health and effective functioning of the immune system.
 It’s also a key promoter of emotional wellness and mental health, helping to beat back stress, depression, and anxiety.

 Whether you’ve had sleeping problems before COVID-19 or if they’ve only come on recently, there are concrete steps that you can take to improve your sleep during this global pandemic.

 The coronavirus pandemic doesn’t affect everyone in the same way.
 Of course, patients with the virus and front-line medical workers face the brunt of the direct impacts of the disease.
-But as we’ve seen across the world, the consequences have spread far and wide, and pose significant barriers to sleep.
+But the consequences — economically, mentally, and emotionally — have spread far and wide, and pose significant barriers to sleep.

-Social distancing, school closures, quarantines, working-from-home: all bring profound changes to normal routines for people of all ages and walks of life.
+Social distancing, school closures, quarantines, and working-from-home all bring profound changes to normal routines for people of all ages and walks of life.

 Economic concerns are affecting nearly everyone as well.
 As economic activity stalls and job losses mount, it’s normal to worry about income, savings, and making ends meet.

-There’s still so much unknown about this pandemic — how much the disease will spread, whether hospitals can manage the crisis, how long lockdowns will last, when the economy can recover — and such uncertainty often brings anxiety that disrupts sleep as a racing mind keeps the body tossing and turning.
+There’s still so much unknown about this pandemic — how long lockdowns will last, whether hospitals can manage the crisis, when life will return to normal — and such uncertainty often brings anxiety that disrupts sleep as a racing mind keeps the body tossing and turning.

-This crisis can bring about isolation and depression that may be even worse for people who have a loved one who is sick or has passed away from COVID-19.
+This crisis can trigger feelings of isolation and depression that may be even worse for people who have a loved one who is sick or has passed away from COVID-19.
 Grief and depression can be exacerbated by isolation at home, and both are known to have the potential to cause significant sleeping problems.

 Whether it’s checking the news on your phone, joining a Zoom with family, binge-watching Netflix, or putting in extra hours staring at a computer while working-from-home, social distancing can mean a huge increase in screen time.